 Using This Resource

 Where to Start

-Now that you know whether the event you are planning is a CarpentryConnect or not, we have prepared a flowchart to help you understand how to interact with this resource.
-We have opportunities for everyone to benefit or contribute, so read on!
+We have prepared a flowchart to help you understand how to interact with this resource with opportunities for everyone to benefit or contribute, so read on!

 Sections of the Planning Kit can also be treated as standalone references for areas you are struggling with in your event planning.
 If anything is missing that you would like to see in this resource, please email email@example.com or open an issue to discuss your question, request or suggestion in the Planning Kit’s repository.
 We value all contributions and are keen to draw from your experiences, as these stand to benefit our community extensively.
 You can find sections to contribute to, and information on how to start contributing in the contributing section of the CarpentryConnect Planning Kit.